Ogre (board game): Combat

-Attacks are resolved by comparing the attacking unit's strength to the defending unit's defense strength.
-All units attacking the same unit can combine their attack factors.
+Attacks are resolved by comparing the attacking unit's strength to the defending unit's defense strength and rolling a standard (six-sided) die.
+The attacker must designate a target.
+All units attacking the same target can combine their attack factors.
 Likewise, the player of the OGRE can combine the attack factors of its different weapon systems if aimed at the same target.
 When defending, adjacent or stacked units are considered separate targets and cannot combine their defense factors.
 In the OGRE, each system is considered a separate target.

-The ratio of attack to defense factors is looked up in a combat results table.
-For OGRE systems, either attacking or defending, there are only two outcomes: no effect, or destroyed.
-For infantry and armor units, there are three possible outcomes: no effect, disabled (armor units lose their next turn, and infantry units lose one strength point), or destroyed.
+The ratio of attack to defense factors are rounded in favor of the defender, and then is looked up in a combat results table with the die roll.
+For infantry and armor units, there are three possible outcomes: no effect (NE), disabled (D: armor units lose their next turn, and infantry units are decremented by one squad), or destroyed (X).
+When attacking OGRE weapon systems, there are only two outcomes: no effect or destroyed; the disabled result is considered the same as no effect for OGRE systems.

 Strategy

 The different types of units available to the defender encourage a combined-arms approach with each type being better than the others in different aspects.
 Heavy tanks have high attack and defense with moderate speed and low range.
 Missile tanks have moderate attack and defense with moderate range and low speed.
-G.E.V.s ("ground effect vehicles"—roughly, heavily armored hovercraft) have very high speed (moving twice per turn), low attack, low range, and moderate defense.
+GEVs have very high speed (moving twice per turn), low attack, low range, and moderate defense.
 Howitzers have very high attack and range but are easily destroyed (once an attacker has managed to get close enough), immobile, and expensive.
-However, according to the game's designer, this balanced mix of units was not quite right in the first edition; the second edition sped up heavy tanks, slowed down G.E.V.s, and changed the defender's purchasing from "attack factors" to "armor units" (everything is considered equivalent, except howitzers, which are worth two of anything else).
+However, according to the game's designer, this balanced mix of units was not quite right in the first edition; the second edition sped up heavy tanks, slowed down GEVs, and changed the defender's purchasing from "attack factors" to "armor units" (everything is considered equivalent, except howitzers, which are worth two of anything else).